edgedb/easy-edgedb/chapter13/index.md

 scalar type SomeSequenceNumber extending sequence;
 ```

 And now let's play around with this sequence type a bit before we make a `PCNumber` to put on our `PC` type as a property.
 Basic sequence behavior is pretty simple: you increment them with the `sequence_next()` function, and reset them with `sequence_reset()`.
-Inside these functions you specify the sequence type that we want to increment.
+But here's an important point: inside these functions you need to specify the sequence type that we want to increment.

 In other words, just typing `sequence_next()` won't work because EdgeDB doesn't know which sequence type we want to increment: